IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/navigation.md

 Navigation is central to the TomTom IndiGO experience.
 Online navigation enables fresh and always up-to-date map content.
 It is built on top of TomTom's navigation SDK:
-NavKit2 and makes use of common UI controls, made available through the NavKit2UI SDK.
+NavKit and makes use of common UI controls, made available through the NavKitUI SDK.

 TomTom IndiGO provides a set of generic core services as well as [_off-the-shelf_ or _stock_](/tomtom-indigo/documentation/development/introduction#off-the-shelf-components-or-stock-components) implementations.
-They are built on top of NavKit2 and NavKit2UI SDK and provide the customer with an out of the box navigation experience.
+They are built on top of NavKit and NavKitUI SDK and provide the customer with an out of the box navigation experience.
 Alternatively the customer can replace the off-the-shelf frontend and services with their own implementations.